Kinoma/SourceDocumentation/kinoma_documentation_template.md

 > Return value details

-> Optionally describe what the function does, using this format whenever feasible:
+Optionally describe (without indentation) what the function does, using this format whenever feasible:

-> [Sentence fragment[.
+[Sentence fragment[.
 Optional additional sentences.]

-> Omit this description if the function is self-explanatory—in particular, if all that needs to be said is what the function returns (above).
+Omit this description if the function is self-explanatory—in particular, if all that needs to be said is what the function returns (above).

-> The style used for lines showing parameters (and any return value) is called Parameter; its default font is the computer voice font, so the Body Text Char is used for the comment (or for “Returns”).
-The style used for parameter details and return value details is called Details.

-> Some Constructor Description subsections also describe value properties; see Prototype Description, next, for the format of value property descriptions.
+Some **Constructor Description** subsections also describe value properties; see **Prototype Description**, next, for the format of value property descriptions.

 #####Prototype Description
-Prototype inherits from `Other-object-name.prototype.`
+Prototype inherits from `Other-object-name.prototype`.

 [Instances are sealed [and volatile].]